Audio/MIDI multitrack recording software

 Audio Edit Control window

-The Audio Edit Control, invoked by clicking the EDIT button located below the editor, can be used to manipulate the selected part in various ways.
+The Audio Edit Control, invoked by clicking the EDIT button below the editor, lets you manipulate the selected part in various ways.

 • Volume fader: Changes the volume of the selected part.
-Note: In most cases it is better to use an Automated Fader effect to change volume levels of certain parts of a track, as this leaves the audio file untouched.
+Note: It is often better to use an Automated Fader effect to adjust volume levels, as this leaves the audio file unaltered.

-• Fade: Performs a fade in or fade out on the selected part.
+• Fade: Applies a fade-in or fade-out to the selected part.

-• Transpose: Pitch shifts the audio signal by the specified amount of semitones and cents.
-This features is powered by Zynaptiq's ZTX technology.
+• Transpose: Pitch-shifts the audio signal by the specified number of semitones and cents.
+This feature is powered by Zynaptiq's ZTX technology.

-Preserve Format corrects the formant to make the transposed signal sound like the original (ie. to avoid the 'chipmunk' effect).
+Preserve Formant corrects the formant to make the transposed signal sound like the original (i.e., to avoid the "chipmunk" effect).

 • Normalize: Makes the selected part as loud as possible.

-• Effect Slots: The Effect Slots can contain audio effects.
+• Effects: The effect slots can contain audio effects.

-These effect slots support ARA 2: VST3 plugins that support ARA 2 can be used here without having to transfer data to the plugin yourself.
-On Mac AU plugins can be used too, but VST3 is the format of choice for ARA.
+These effect slots support ARA 2: AU / CLAP / VST3 plugins that support ARA 2 can be used here without recording audio in realtime in the plugin.

-The effect slots can be used to apply effects that are in the track itself:
+You can use these slots to apply effects that are in the track itself:

-2. Click EDIT to pop up the Audio Edit Control.
+2. Click EDIT to open the Audio Edit Control.

 3. Drag the effect(s) from the track slots to the Audio Edit Control slots.

-4. Optionally check if the track clips.
-If it does you can move down the Audio Edit Control's volume slider.
+4. If needed, check for clipping.
+If clipping occurs, reduce the Audio Edit Control's volume slider.

-A part of an audio track can be deleted using the track editor's Delete button.
-However, it can be more convenient to take advantage of the Tweakable Edit feature: select the part you want to delete, click the Edit button and drag the Volume fader all the way left.
-Now the part is deleted, and you can fine-tune the edit by dragging and/or resizing the selected part.
-In critical cases, where the Delete function results in noticeable silence, you can consider pasting a recording of "studio silence" instead of using the Delete function.
+You can delete a part of an audio track using the track editor's DELETE button.
+However, it can be more convenient to take advantage of the Tweakable Edit feature: select the part you want to delete, click the EDIT button, and drag the Volume fader all the way to the left.
+The part is now effectively deleted, and you can fine-tune the edit by resizing the selection.

-Sometimes you might want to truncate a file destructively (eg. a master file which appears to be a bit too long), rather than turning it into a .aem file.
-You can rightclick an audio track's editor and choose "Truncate File" to truncate the file at the mouse position.
-Note however that this is a destructive operation which cannot be undone.
-Use a track editor's Export function instead if you feel you don't fully understand this.
+Sometimes you might want to truncate a file destructively (e.g., a master file that s slightly too long), rather than turning it into a .aem file.
+Right click the audio track's editor and choose "Truncate File" to truncate the file at the mouse position.
+This option isn't available for .aem files.
+Note that this is a destructive operation and cannot be undone.
+If you're unsure, use the track editor's Export function instead.